 In this article, you’ll find all the info about the costs of living and backpacking in Morocco.

 Morocco is quickly becoming a popular backpacking destination.
 Its popularity comes from its close proximity to Europe and low-budget flights reaching this country every day.
 It’s also a very safe destination.
-I spent a year traveling all over Morocco, hitchhiking to popular destinations like Fez, Marrakesh, and Tangier and to off the beaten path places like the Akchour waterfalls.
+I spent a year traveling all over Morocco, hitchhiking to popular destinations like Fez, Marrakesh, Tangier, and Rabat and to off the beaten path places like the Akchour waterfalls.

 Morocco is an ideal backpacker’s destination.
 Not only is it the perfect destination for hikes, culture, and history lovers, it’s also very cheap to travel and live here.
 While I was living in this gorgeous country I did countless border runs to extend my travel visa for Morocco and it’s one of the cheapest countries I’ve been to so far considering my travel style.